Workforce management is a core process for businesses in every sector and of every size.

 One year later and the results are in.
 Among other achievements, they saved every store manager an estimated 30 minutes a day on admin.
 In the words of Project Manager Thomas Sørensen, "That's huge!"

-Workforce management software gathers all your workforce touchpoints into a single solution.
-As a reminder, these touchpoints include:
+Workforce management software gathers all your workforce processes into a single solution.
+As a reminder, these include:

 Some software, like tamigo, are cloud-based — available in both web and app versions, with nothing to install.